rtzll/flask-todolist/README.md

 To add some 'play' data you can run

     pip install -r test-requirements.txt
-    flask fill_db
+    flask fill-db

 Now you can browse the API:
 http://localhost:5000/api/users

 Pick a user, login as the user.
-Default password after fill_db is *correcthorsebatterystaple*.
+Default password after `fill-db` is *correcthorsebatterystaple*.
 Click around, there is not too much, but I like the overview under: http://localhost:5000/todolists